XRPLF/xrpl-dev-portal/content/rippled-api-methods/channel_verify.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with a successful result containing the following fields:
+The response follows the [standard format][], with a successful result containing the following fields:

 | Field | Type | Description |
 |-------|------|-------------|